 - To serve

 - Tomatillo salsa

 - For the spice mix, put the cumin, paprika, Old Bay Seasoning and fennel seeds in a large shallow bowl and mix well.
 Add the swordfish cubes and toss them in the spice mix.
 Set aside.
 For the avocado salsa, scrape the avocado flesh into a bowl and squeeze over the lime juice.
 Season well with salt and ground black pepper and roughly mash.
 Spoon into a bowl and cover while you prepare and cook the rest of the food.

 - Heat two tablespoons of the oil in a large frying pan and add the onion and peppers.
 Cook over a low to moderate heat for about 20-25 minutes until the vegetables are soft and slightly coloured.
+Add the garlic and cook for a further five minutes.
 Tip into a serving dish and keep warm in a low oven (150°c, mark 3).

 - Heat the remaining tablespoon of oil in the frying pan and add the swordfish.
 Fry over a high heat for about 4-5 minutes until the cubes are almost cooked through.
 Add to the onion and peppers and mix well.
 Sprinkle with the coriander or parsley and serve right away with the accompaniments.